deconst/deconst-docs/developing/architecture.rst

   content service
     Service that accepts submissions and queries for the most recent :term:`metadata envelope` associated with a specific :term:`content ID`.
-Content submitted here will have its structure validated and indexed.

   presenter
-    Accept HTTP requests from users.
-Map the requested :term:`presented URL` to :term:`content ID` using the latest known version of the content mapping within the control repository, then access the requested :term:`metadata envelope` using the :term:`content service`.
-Inject the envelope into an appropriate :term:`template` and send the final HTML back in an HTTP response.
+    Accepts HTTP requests from users.
+Maps the requested :term:`presented URL` to a :term:`content ID` using the latest known version of the content mapping within the control repository, then accesses the requested :term:`metadata envelope` using the :term:`content service`.
+Injects the envelope into an appropriate :term:`template` and send the final HTML back in an HTTP response.

   nginx
     Reverse proxy that accepts requests from off of the host, terminates TLS, and delegates to the local :term:`presenter` and :term:`content service`.

   strider
-    A continuous integration server integrated with Deconst to provide on-cluster preparer runs.
+    A continuous integration server integrated with Deconst to provide on-cluster preparer and submitter runs.

 Lifecycle of an HTTP Request
 ----------------------------